Also See Calvinism

 While Isaiah's words do not have universal application, they certainly sound a warning to us modern Christians.

-All too many people consider 'serving the Lord' as doing something related to religion and church - weekly church services, tithing, helping support missions and charities etc. However, simply professing Christ as Lord, going to church, reading the latest "Christian" book, or attending the never ending "Christian" conferences (whatever those are), or drinking your coffee from a mug decorated with a Bible verse, will do nothing for us.
+All too many people consider 'serving the Lord' as doing something related to religion and church... attendance at weekly church services, the giving of tithes and offerings and generally being nice people who haven't actually murdered anyone.
+Simply professing Christ as Lord, attending church, reading the latest "Christian" book, or attending the never ending "Christian" conferences (whatever those are), or drinking your coffee from a mug marked with a Bible verse, will do nothing for us.

 Unless we are obedient to His commandments, all we have done is waste our time... and His.